 If a Group A command is in progress (not fully completed), then another command in Group A, B, C, or D should not be started.
 However, during the internally self-timed portion of Group B commands, any command in Group C can be executed.
-The Group B commands using the Buffer should use Group C commands.
+The Group B commands using Buffer 1 should use Group C commands using Buffer 2 and vice versa.
 Finally, during the internally self-timed portion of a Group D command, only the Status Register Read command should be executed.